tdshipley/tdshipley.github.io/about.md

 ### Current

-[Equal Experts](https://www.equalexperts.com/) as a QA Lead Consultant.
+[ECS Digital](https://ecs.co.uk/digital-engineering/) as a Delivery Consultant.
-Working at HMRC.
+Working for clients in a Test Architect role.

 ### Past

+  * [Equal Experts](https://www.equalexperts.com/) as a QA Lead Consultant.
+  Working for Clients HMRC and John Lewis.
   * [Just Eat](https://www.just-eat.co.uk/) leading the QA process for the order team in the UK and international markets.
 As well as leading internal Hackathons and Workshops.
   * [DataSift](http://datasift.com) a big data platform consuming social media data